srph/angularjs-structure-styleguide/README.md

       - profile.delete
 ```

 This is how we structure our directory.
-Nested states can be easily found and understood while adhering to the LIFT principle.
+Nested states can be easily found and understood while adhering to the **LIFT** principle.

 ```
-/app
-  /news
-  /news.create
-  /news.edit
-  /news.delete
-  /news-category
-  /news-category.edit
+├── app
+|  ├── news
+|  ├── news.create
+|  ├── news-category
+|  ├── news-category.edit
 ```

 Use ```.```(dot) for (possibly nested)states of the same module.
 Otherwise, use ```-```; helpful for states with a url that's simply nested under a different state.